Dual characterizations of norm minimization problems: Introduction

 Some authors have studied unified modeling frameworks encompassing the Fermat--Torricelli and Chebyshev centre problems.
 For instance, in \cite{Ves97,BanDut03}, among other things, structural properties of the corresponding solution sets and maps are studied, whereas in \cite{Pau25} the authors establish connections between the Fermat--Torricelli and Chebyshev centre problems via the concept of Birkhoff--James orthogonality.
 To the best of our knowledge, however, there is no general framework that systematically focuses on dual optimality conditions and explicit solution constructions in which the Fermat--Torricelli and Chebyshev centre problems arise as particular cases.

 We note that there are two distinct problems commonly referred to as Chebyshev centre problems.
-The first one, discussed above, concerns a finite collection of points and seeks a centre that minimizes the maximum of the distances to these points.
-The second one is the problem of finding a largest inscribed ball in a given set \cite{BotTur94,BaeCas23}.
+The first one, discussed above, concerns a finite collection of points and seeks a centre that minimizes the maximum of the distances to these points. {This problem is also known in the literature as the Sylvester problem \cite{MorNam14,NamHoa13,NamHoaAn14}.} The second one is the problem of finding a largest inscribed ball in a given set \cite{BotTur94,BaeCas23}.
 While the former can be viewed as a min–max covering problem with a free centre, the latter is a max–min packing problem in which the centre is constrained to lie in the set.
 Although these two problems are closely related in certain geometric settings, they are not equivalent in general.
 In this paper, we focus exclusively on the first problem as a special case of our general framework; the second problem lies beyond the scope of the present work.

 We have encountered the general norm minimization problem in our recent study of generalized separation results for a finite collections of sets \cite{CuoKru25}.
 Such results play an important role in establishing optimality conditions \cite{CuoKru} and calculus rules for normal cones, subdifferentials, and coderivatives \cite{Mor06.1}.
 In order to establish dual separation results, it is necessary to impose certain inequalities involving norms on a product of vector spaces.
 Although such estimates arise naturally and fit well within our framework, the sharpest bounds have not been obtained since the minimal values of the product norms involved are unknown.
 Sharper estimates allow for weaker assumptions and, consequently, strengthen the resulting statements.